 A foreign college or university which provides instruction solely in English.
 UC Davis Graduate School of Management will only approve waivers for foreign colleges and universities that list English as the sole language of instruction in the IAU World Higher Education Database.
 If English is not the sole language of instruction listed (or if not language is listed at all), the waiver does not apply.
 We will not review or accept any other documentation.

-There are three standardized tests you may take: the Test of English as a Foreign Language (TOEFL iBT), the International English Language Testing System (IELTS) assessment and the Duolingo English Test.
-Unless you are exempt from the standardized English language proficiency test requirement per above, you must take the TOEFL iBT, IELTS assessment or Duolingo English Test.
+There are three standardized tests you may take: the Test of English as a Foreign Language (TOEFL iBT) and the International English Language Testing System (IELTS) assessment.
+Unless you are exempt from the standardized English language proficiency test requirement per above, you must take the TOEFL iBT or IELTS assessment.

-TOEFL iBT, IELTS and Duolingo English Test exam scores are valid for two years from the date the test was taken.
+TOEFL iBT and IELTS exam scores are valid for two years from the date the test was taken.
 Scores that expire before the start of classes for the current admissions year may be used in your application only if the official score report is received in our office prior to its expiration.
 It is your duty to confirm with the admissions office receipt of your official test score prior to its expiration.

 TOEFL iBT (Test of English as a Foreign Language)